 Clean, organized code is easier to understand and fix, especially for beginners.
 Think of your code like a recipe card: clear instructions make it easy to follow.

-Why It Matters: Organized code helps you spot errors (like a missing end
+Why It Matters: Organized code helps you spot errors (like a missing end) and makes it easier to revisit or share your work.

 How to Do It:-